What Is PIM Software?

 IT Teams

-Empower business functions to automate their own workflows via no-code automation engines.
+Empower business functions to build their own workflows via no-code automation engines.
 You’ll have more time to help your business grow rather than performing low-value admin tasks.
 Open API architecture allows integration across the entire tech stack.
 Employees can securely access everything they need at any time and from anywhere with an internet connection.

 Mitigate the risk of mission-critical data and processes being managed on spreadsheets.
 As well as being safe in the knowledge that all data will be backed up.
 With PIM software, you can set permissions and define user access at field and attribute levels.
 PIM solutions also provide you with a full audit trail of any updates made.